valory-xyz/optimus-quickstart/README.md

 Be sure to kill the Hardhat node once you have completed this step.

+### Setup hardhat forking RPC (if running development mode)

+Update the `hardhat.config.js` file in the root directory to include a Gnosis RPC.

 ### Run the development app

 **If you are using the app in `production` mode** (having set this in your `.env` file), you will need to build the frontend first.
 You can achieve this by running: